OrthoGAN:High-Precision Image Generation for Teeth Orthodontic Visualization: Conclusion

+There are still some limitations to our approach.
+Our method only focuses on the mouth region, thus the facial growth that could alter during the orthodontic treatment is untouched.
+Simulation-based methods \cite{RolfMKoch1996SimulatingFS} may be exploited to solve this issue by considering the change of facial bones during the treatment.

-On this basis, we conclude that this study proposed a high-precision visualization system for orthodontic smile simulation, which is based on deep learning.
+On this basis, we conclude that this study proposed a high-precision visualization framework for orthodontic smile simulation.
 The system uses a series of image-based facial editing techniques to generate the most natural and accurate simulation results for users to date.
-Experiments and perceptual user studies on different settings shows the effectiveness of the our approach in predicting the treatment effect in digital orthodontics.
+Experiments and perceptual user studies in different settings show the effectiveness of our approach in predicting the treatment effect in digital orthodontics.

-With the rapid development of image generation, our work focus on a feasible solution to a specific problem of orthodontic alignment, which is not well explored in the graphics community.
-It convincingly reveals that deep learning and artificial intelligence possess a great potential to develop more intelligent and efficient digital dental solutions.
+With the rapid development of image generation, our work focuses on a feasible solution to a specific problem of orthodontic alignment.
+It convincingly reveals that deep learning and artificial intelligence possess great potential to develop more intelligent and efficient digital dental solutions.
 This may be considered a promising aspect of digital orthodontics and facial image manipulation.